Delving into the rich world of animal fats and the uses they have is the mark of any cooking or nutrition aficionado.

 - To turn into tallow to make candles or soap.

 If you don’t have access to suet or prefer something else, then there are a few options that get close to suet, but again, nothing is a true replacement for authentic suet.
 Its unique properties can’t be replicated, but, if you do need to swap out suet in a recipe, here are your best bets:

-- Vegetable suet (a vegetarian form of suet that is made from rice flour, palm oil, etc.)
+- Vegetable suet (made from rice flour, palm oil, etc.)

 - Beef tallow

 - Pork fat